dariodimarzo/DataQuery/README.md

 # DataQuery

-DataQuery is a web app to upload data files for preview, query, edit and export data.
+DataQuery is a web app for preview, query, edit and export data files.

 DataQuery provides a Stremlit based Web UI and a SQL Engine using DuckDb.